manojvelmurugan2004/EX-7/README.md

 # EX-7 IMPLEMENTATION OF TRACEROUTE COMMAND

-# DATE : 20-04-2023
+# DATE :
+20-04-2023

+# AIM :
-# AIM :To write the python program for simulating Traceroute command
+To write the python program for simulating Traceroute command

 # ALGORITHM :
 1. Start the program.